jembi/openhim-core-js/docs/dev-guide/api-ref.md

 with a json body representing the channel to be added.
 See the [channel schema](https://github.com/jembi/openhim-core-js/blob/master/src/model/channels.coffee).

-The response code will be `201` is successful.
+The response code will be `201` if successful.

 #### Fetch a specific channel